Five Ways to Heal Your Menstrual Cycle

 The Psychosomatic Level –

 In this article we are going to explore how the mind-body connection is an important component of the menstrual cycle, and how this understanding of your body can support healthier, happier periods.
 We’ll look at specific symptoms that may arise and how that could be translated for deeper meaning and understanding.
-But before we learn to decipher the messages within our body’s language, we need to learn how to listen to her.
+But before we learn to decipher the messages within our body’s language, we need to learn how to listen to her, and how to create space and time for the sacred act of deep listening.

-Listening is something that, culturally speaking, we tend not to be particularly good at.
-Really, deeply listening is a skill and an art when done properly.
-Hand in hand, we are also particularly good at ignoring our body’s messages, as often they are counter-productive to what the mind wants, or what we expect of ourselves.
+Listening is a skill and an art when done properly, and something that culturally speaking, we tend not to be particularly good at.
+Hand in hand, we have been socialised to ignore our body’s messages, as often they are counter-productive to what the mind wants, what we expect of ourselves, or what society prioritises (to ‘soldier on’, as advertising would have you believe!).
 Tired?
 Coffee time!
 Pain?
 Quiet, have a painkiller.
 Foggy mind?
 Push on through.
 To know what our body, mind and heart need, first we need to learn how to listen, interpret what is being said, and strip back the mufflers and buffers and walls we have set up to dilute these messages.
 And then we need to learn how to honour those messages.
 The body can speak in many different languages – from pain, to cravings, to gut feelings, to what you see or find or experience in meditative states – and I am going to set you on the path of learning how to hear them, and then how to respond.

-But why do we need to listen?
-What good is sitting through pain if we don’t have to?
+But what good is sitting through pain if we don’t have to?
 Why be tired and miserable if there is a quick-fix or substance that will help us get through it?
 Because symptoms are your body’s language, and they are trying to tell you something.
-And the more we repress her and stifle her voice, the more she will have to kick and scream and wave frantically to get your attention, so you finally decide to sit, crossed legged in front of her, look her in the eyes, and say the magic words she’s been waiting for – “I’m here.
+And the more we repress her and stifle her voice, the more she will have to kick and scream and wave frantically to get your attention, until you finally decide to sit, crossed legged in front of her, look her in the eyes, and say the magic words she’s been waiting for – “I’m here.
 What do you need?”.
+And by listening when she first speaks, we have a better chance at addressing the root cause of the disharmony, rather than having it escalate over time into something more difficult to live with and heal.

-And it is particularly true of our relationship with menstruation, both for men and women.
-It’s an unfortunately seen, hopefully not heard kind of deal, and that needs to change if we want to be able to more fully embrace ourselves and the magic within.
+Menstruation, both for men and women, is most often treated as a seen, hopefully-not-heard-about kind of deal, and that needs to change if we want to be able to more fully embrace ourselves, and the wild magic within that comes from an open channel with our body.
 This natural cycle has the potential to be so much more than a nuisance.
-And although stripping back the layers and years of ignoring and covering up can be challenging, painful or confronting (or not!), it is a journey worth taking if you would like to get acquainted with an essential, feminine, and magical part of yourself.
+And although stripping back the layers and years of ignoring and covering up can be challenging, painful or confronting (or not!), it is a journey worth taking if you would like to get acquainted with an essential and magical part of yourself.
 So often the answers we seek outside of ourselves are actually waiting within, and your menstrual cycle can act as a roadmap to finding them.

 It’s important to remember that there is no such thing as a ‘one-size fits all’ – not for pantsuits, not for hats, and certainly not for periods.
 These explanations are generalisations, for your consideration as extra insight to the only all-knowing master of your body – you!
-Right down to the cells, each of us holds every moment of memory we have ever experienced, from prior to conception (more on this, inter-generational trauma, & DNA memory in a future article) to the present moment.
+Right down to the cells, each of us holds every moment of memory we have ever experienced, from pre-conception to the present moment.
 Our brain is pretty clever, and it knows that if we had to sift through the sheer enormity of every piece of sensory information we’ve gathered to get through daily life, we’d probably never make it out of bed in the morning!
 So our conscious mind knows how to navigate the territory of what is important now and what is not so much, and stores whatever isn’t important for now in the sub-conscious, or psyche.
 What this also means, is that while access may not always be great, within us is stored all the information about our own lives and experiences we’ll ever need!
 Combine this with intuition, the space and time you’re making, an open heart, and a little energetic and esoteric knowledge, and you’ll have all the information about yourself you’ll ever need.

-One last obvious but important note – always work on yourself in consultation with your healthcare provider for abnormal or significant symptoms to rule out more serious dis-ease, or if you have a difficult menstrual history.
+One last obvious but important note – always work on yourself in consultation with your healthcare provider for abnormal or significant symptoms to rule out more serious symptoms or dysfunctions, or if you have a difficult menstrual history.
 While I believe there is deep healing to be done around de-pathologising our menstrual cycles and re-framing the language that makes us feel that our cycles voice is all the product of something horribly wrong, it is important to make sure there isn’t actually an underlying physical manifestation of illness occurring.
-For a more balanced approach to women’s health I can recommend Integrative GP’s, Naturopaths, and Chinese Medicine Practitioners, as they will have both working knowledge of the underlying physiology as well as a more holistic and balanced approach to interventions.
+For a more balanced approach to women’s health I can recommend Naturopaths, Chinese Medicine Practitioners, or Integrative GP’s, as they will have both working knowledge of the underlying physiology as well as a more holistic and balanced approach to the interventions available.
 These issues need to be worked on in a holistic approach – not just on the emotional level, not just the spirit.
 The physical is important too.

 Without further ado, here are some explanations of what the voice of your cycle may be telling you.